 Creating Video For A Global Audience

-YouTube’s Creator Guide suggests three types of video narratives that can be easily translated for a universal audience:
+YouTube’s Creator Academy suggests three types of video narratives that can help you reach a universal audience:

 Brand Example: Adidas tapped into their global audience during the 2018 World Cup, with a star-studded advertisement that featured soccer stars from around the world.
-Complete with captions, compelling imagery, and an uplifting narrative, Adidas created a video experience that any sports fan can relate to.
+With captions, compelling imagery, and an uplifting narrative, Adidas created a video experience that any sports fan can relate to.

-Localized videos can tap into more specific themes or challenges individual audiences face.
+Localized videos can tap into more specific themes or challenges faced by people in a particular region.
 Think about localized videos as part of a larger campaign.
-You may want to start with a video that connects all audiences, and then create a smaller series of videos tailored to a specific country, or culture.
+You may want to start with a video that connects all audiences, and then create a smaller series of videos tailored to a specific country or culture.

 Brand Example: Check out this 30-second spot from Aeropostale, featuring Olympic Gold Medalist Aly Raisman.
 The video has no words, but it clearly conveys how flexible their jeans are through fantastic gymnastic feats — and who doesn’t want to watch that?

-Global video consumption is exploding—and it’s only going to grow.
+Global video consumption is exploding—and it’s not going to stop anytime soon.
 Creating video for a global audience can help expand your reach, and your international impact.
-With a combination of technical skill and narration savvy, you can create a suite of videos that translate effortlessly.
+IdeaRocket can help you craft a story and style that appeals to global audiences.
+Contact us to get started.